Simple qudit ZX and ZH calculi, via integrals: Remarks on ZX and ZH beyond special subtheories

 \textbf{\textsf{(ZXH-HP)}, \textsf{(ZXH-HM)}:} Hadamard boxes and multicharacters --- these equalities serve to motivate our choice, to denote $1 \to 1$ multicharacter H-boxes with parameters $c = \pm 1$, by the same symbol as the quantum Fourier transform (which is to say, the inverse Fourier transform, $F\herm$):~\\[-3ex]

 \hrule \nopagebreak

 \Rule{ZXH-RG} Red and gray dots. $ \Sem{4ex}{\, \,} = \Sem{4ex}{\, \,} $

-\paragraph{Proof:} We proceed by demonstrating the red-green colour change rule for ZX, which suffices to relate the gray and phase-free red nodes. through the equivalence of white and phase-free green nodes.
-We take advantage of the fact that $\ket{\omega^x} = F\herm \ket{x}$.~\\[-1ex]
+\textbf{Proof:} We proceed by demonstrating the red-green colour change rule for ZX, which suffices to relate the gray and phase-free red nodes. through the equivalence of white and phase-free green nodes.
+We take advantage of the fact that $\ket{\omega^x} = F\herm \ket{x}$.~\\[-2ex] ~\\[-2ex] From this it follows that